Your 18-55mm is Still a Great Choice!

-Of course, after some time had passed and I got hired more frequently, it became necessary to add to my arsenal, but my 18-55mm was always within reach for different situations.
+Of course, after some time had passed and I got hired more frequently, it became necessary to add to my arsenal than just my kit lens, but my 18-55mm lens was always within reach in my kit lens for different situations.
 Yes, you read that right, I held on to it, and have on occasion used it.

 This moment, was just before the ceremony started and the brides brother, was assigned to play some music just prior to the entrance of the bridal party.
 It was really special for them that he was doing this, and so again, I wanted to have a wider shot to catch him, and some attendees.